HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Algorithms

-Compared to the version in \cite{pflow}, the updated HGPflow model benefits from more modern DL architecture.
+Compared to the version in \cite{pflow}, the updated HGPflow model benefits from a more modern DL architecture.
 The node encoding network utilizes the diffusion transformer (DiT) architecture proposed in \cite{Peebles2022ScalableDM}.
 Compared to the original hypergraph update sequence proposed in \cite{zhang2021recurrently}, we introduced a transformer in the hyperedge update to encode context with self-attention.
 Transformer operations are performed with \textsc{FlashAttention-2} \cite{dao2022flashattentionfastmemoryefficientexact,dao2023flashattention2fasterattentionbetter} for improved memory management and computational speedup.
-Refer to Tab.~\ref{tab:hyperparam} for the values of hyperparameters used.
+Refer to Sec.~\ref{sec:target} for the target definition, training procedure, and hyperparameters for HGPflow.